-The school district's Crisis Management Policy has been created in consultation with local community response agencies and other appropriate individuals and groups likely to be involved in the event of a school emergency.
+The charter school's Crisis Management Policy has been created in consultation with local community response agencies and other appropriate individuals and groups likely to be involved in the event of a school emergency.
 It is designed so that each building administrator can tailor a crisis management plan to meet that building's specific situation and needs.

-The school district's administration shall present tailored building-specific crisis management plans to the school board for review and approval.
+The charter school's administration and/or the administration of each building shall present tailored building-specific crisis management plans to the school board for review and approval.
 The building-specific crisis management plans will include general crisis procedures and crisis- specific procedures.
 Upon approval by the school board, such crisis management plans shall be an addendum to this Crisis Management Policy.
 This Policy and the plans will be maintained and updated on an annual basis.

-B. Elements of the District Crisis Management Policy
+B. Elements of the Charter School Crisis Management Policy

 1. General Crisis Procedures.
 The Crisis Management Policy includes general crisis procedures for securing the building, classroom evacuation, building evacuation, campus evacuation, and sheltering.
 The Policy designates the individual(s) who will determine when these actions will be taken.
-These district-wide procedures may be modified by building administrators when creating their building-specific crisis management plans.
+These charter school-wide procedures may be modified by building administrators when creating their building-specific crisis management plans.
 A communication system will be in place to enable the designated individual to be contacted at all times in the event of a potential crisis, setting forth the method to contact the designated individual, the provision of at least two designees when the contact person is unavailable, and the method to convey contact information to the appropriate staff persons.
 The alternative designees may include members of the emergency first responder response team.
 A secondary method of communication should be included in the plan for use when the primary method of communication is inoperable.
-Each building will have access to a copy of the Comprehensive School Safety Guide (2011 Edition) to assist in development of the building- specific crisis management plans.
+Each building in the charter school will have access to a copy of the Comprehensive School Safety Guide (2011 Edition) to assist in development of the building- specific crisis management plans.